volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ## Tagged templates

-Tagged templates is more advanced form of template literals.
+Tagged templates is a more advanced form of template literals.

 Tags allow you to parse template literals with a function.
 The first argument of a tag function contains an array of string values.
 The remaining arguments are related to the expressions.